coatesap/php-graph-sdk/README.md

 This repository contains the open source PHP SDK that allows you to access the Facebook Platform from your PHP app.

+## NOTE: This repo is a fork that allows the package to be installed on PHP ^8.0
+The code should work just fine on PHP8, but for this package to be considered production-safe, the tests should really be updated to use PHPUnit 9+ which supports PHP8.

 ## Installation

 The Facebook PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run this command: